tizee/plan9port-rb/README.md

 Use Github workflow to track lastest commit on master branch of [plan9port](https://github.com/9fans/plan9port.git) every day.

-If there is a new commit, it would generate push to update version of this formula.
+If there is a new commit, it would push to update version of this formula.

 ## Usage